-Class of 2018: LANGUAGE DEVELOPMENT AGREEMENT
+Class of 2020: LANGUAGE DEVELOPMENT AGREEMENT

-Target Language: Supervisor Agreemen t far on the Language Deve Language Development p and divelopment Portfolio and agree to delepment Portfolio and agree to delepess, ensuring that I will be au listed below over the summer of din the LD Timeline. assist him/her with the vailable through the Supervisor's printed name Supervisor's signature Date Supervisor's contact inf ormation during summer of 2017 7: Phone Number: Text message preferred E-mail: I understand that the Programme requirem I am aware that the quor not I am awarded a I am aware that I am Language Development meetings.
-I certify that I have reto meet the deadlines standing in Hardaway I realize that each IB s uality of my Language Development in IB Career-Related Certificate. responsible for working with the about Portfolio process and am responsible ceived this timeline in December of 2 so that I may qualify to take my seni an IB Career-Related Certificate Portfolio may determine whether ove supervisor to complete the ble for initiating contact and 016 and that it is my responsibility or IB exams and remain in good a internal timeline for the LDP.
-Student's printed name Student's signature Date Parent's printed name Parent's signature Date
+Target Language: Supervisor Agreeme nt far on the Language De Language Development velopment Portfolio and agree t process, ensuring that I will be (s) listed below over the summe e available through the Supervisor's printed nar me Supervisor's signat ure Date Supervisor's contact is nformation during summer of 2 2019:

-Due to Mr. Black/Ms. McMichael/Mrs. Newer Feb.
-15, 2017 in Advisement.
+I am aware that I am Language Developm meetings.
+I understand that the Programme require I certify that I have to meet the deadline Hardaway High Sci I realize that each II I am aware that the or not I am awarde ement. received this timeline in December res so that I may remain in good star chool and qualify to take my IB exam B school has the authority to set its quality of my Language Developm d an IB Career-Related Certificate. above supervisor to complete the onsible for initiating contact and is an IB Career-Related Certificate of 2018 and that it is my responsibility and in the IB Magnet Programme at ms. own internal timeline for the LDP. nent Portfolio may determine whether Student's printed name Student's signature Date Parent's printed name Parent's signature Date